DoKiNet/Amian/README.md

 # Amian

-Amian is a Debian 10 Costumization.
+Amian is a Linux Live Distribution based on Debian 10.

 List of some installed applications:
-    - Google Chrome
+° Google Chrome
-    - Firefox
+° Firefox
-    - Tor Browser
+° Tor Browser
-    - youtube-dl
+° youtube-dl
-    - DBox
+° DBox